technomancy/bussard/Contributing.md

 For story, background and guidelines, look at the dev guide in `spoilers/`.

+Non-code contributions are greatly appreciated; in particular in art and writing.
+The "subnet" discussions (see below) could use more threads to give texture to the universe.

+## Coding

+If you have never coded Lua before, don't fret!
+It's a very simple language;
+once you learn how [tables](doc/lua-5-tables.md) work it's very much like any other imperative dynamic language that leans heavily on closures.

 In order to skip around in the game for debugging, you can run `love . --act 1` to set all the event flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.